SirPryderi/CSCU9YQ-Exam-Notes/README.md

 # NoSQL Databases

+`WARNING: these notes might or might not contain Game of Thrones spoilers`

 ## Relational Databases (SQL)
 In **relational databases** data is structured in _tuples_ (rows), _relations_ (tables), and _schemas_ (fixed table, columns and type structures).
 Primary keys identify rows within a table, while foreign keys allow to refer rows between tables.